There are dozens of ways to have fun this winter, for FREE. From music to nature

 5550 S. Greenwood Ave., Chicago

 The Smart offers a variety of drop-in family programs featuring hands-on art activities, gallery games, and other fun projects.
 Each drop-in program features hands-on art activities and tours that encourage children and parents to engage in some creative looking.
-Winter events include Blankets, Banners and Flags on December 2; Dinner (and Tea) Party! on January 6; True Blue on February 3; and Color Fields on March 3.
+See web site for dates and topics.

 Navy Pier - 700 E. Grand Avenue, Chicago

-Thursday evenings from 5-8pm, families can enjoy free admission; and Sundays kids under 15 are free.
+Every Sunday, kids under 15 are free.
 The Chicago Children's Museum is a special place of education, exploration, stimulation and delight for children and adults.
-Some current exhibits include Snow Much Fun, Tinkering Lab, Skyline, Dinosaur Expedition, WaterWays, Kovler Family Climbing Schooner and more.
+Some current exhibits include Zoom Room, Tinkering Lab, Skyline, Dinosaur Expedition, WaterWays, Kovler Family Climbing Schooner and more.

 Chicago Cultural Center